John Devereux of Bodenham and Decies: Career

-During the summer of 1208 King John used de Braose's escalating debt and refusal to provide a hostage, to seize his lands and order the arrest of his family.
-In early 1209 William de Braose fled to Ireland, and King John pursued him ultimately to his death.
-Braose's supporters such as John Devereux, and any providing him aid including William Marshal, the earl of Pembroke, were the subjects of royal disfavor.
-At this time the guardianship and training as a knight of John Devereux was assumed by William Marshal, and this led to John joining his brother, Stephen Devereux, in the service of the earl of Pembroke.
+During the summer of 1208, King John used de Braose's escalating debt and refusal to provide a hostage, to seize his lands and order the arrest of his family.
+In early 1209, William de Braose fled to Ireland, and King John pursued him.
+Braose's supporters, such as John Devereux and anyone else providing him aid including William Marshal, the earl of Pembroke, were the subjects of royal disfavor.
+At this time, the guardianship and training as a knight of John Devereux was assumed by William Marshal, and this led to John joining his brother, Stephen Devereux, in the service of the earl of Pembroke.

-In the summer of 1211 a Welsh rebellion forced King John to redirect his attention to its suppression.
+In the summer of 1211, a Welsh rebellion forced King John to redirect his attention to its suppression.
 His forces were further strained by the discovery of a plot to usurp the throne.
-William Marshal seized this opportunity to regain favor with a show of support, and King John restored the Marshal's men and lands in Wales to counter the rebellion.
-In April 1213 the Marshal gathered his forces, probably including both Devereux, to bolster King John's forces in Kent to counter a possible French invasion.
-In 1214 the King's expedition to Poitou fails, and in autumn unrest swept England.
-William Marshal becomes key to the negotiations for the Magna Carta, and John Devereux was probably with him on 15 June 1215 when Marshal stood with King John at Runnymede.
-After the Pope declared the Magna Carta void, the First Barons' War broke out.
-In autumn John Devereux again is probably with the earl of Pembroke defending the marches from Welsh incursions.
-Over the next year England fell into civil war with a French invasion and occupation of London.
-When King John died on 18 October 1216, John Devereux was probably among the earl's forces that secured Henry III and crowned him king.
+William Marshal seized this opportunity to regain favor with a show of support, and King John restored Marshal's men and lands in Wales to counter the rebellion.
+In April 1213, Marshal gathered his forces, probably including both Devereux brothers, to bolster King John's forces in Kent to counter a possible French invasion.
+In 1214, the King's expedition to Poitou failed, and in autumn unrest swept England.
+William Marshal became key to the negotiations for Magna Carta, and John Devereux was probably with him on 15 June 1215 when Marshal stood with King John at Runnymede.

+After the Pope declared Magna Carta void, the First Barons' War broke out.
+In autumn, John Devereux is probably with William Marshal defending the marches from Welsh incursions.
+Over the next year, England fell into civil war, including a French invasion and occupation of London.
+When King John died on 18 October 1216, John Devereux was probably among Marshal's forces that secured Henry III and crowned him king.
 As the opposing forces maneuvered, Devereux remained with William Marshal as he brought his forces to crush the baronial faction on 20 May 1217 at the Battle of Lincoln.